butter-network/butter/docs/pres/slides.md

 - Getting to grip with distributed systems, specifically decentralised (peer-to-peer architecture) systems
 - Learning about Rust and systems/network programming
 - Reading academic literature on Information Retrieval in unstructured distributed architectures
-- Completion of the Discovery and NAT Traversal packages
+- Completion of the Discovery and Wider discovery packages
 - Implementation of trivial Known host management, and Persistent storage packages

 Note: